 You can also purchase passes on the conference website when registration opens on August 26.

-AU Discovery Pass, Exhibit Hall Pass, and Evening Guest Pass are available for purchase at the conference and through AU online.
+AU Discovery Pass, Exhibit Hall Pass, and Evening Guest Pass are available for purchase only at the conference or through the website.

 No. Each attendee must register themselves by signing in with their Autodesk ID.